Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Discussion

 \section{Discussion}

 We have only analyzed local Hamiltonians on (hyper)cubic lattices embedded in some Euclidean space, but Lieb-Robinson bounds with exponential dependence on the separation distance hold more generally.
 However, on more general graphs, it may be more difficult to find an appropriate decomposition that gives a small error; this must be analyzed for each graph.
 One advantage of the method here is that the accuracy improves for smaller Lieb-Robinson velocity.
-This can occur if the terms in the Hamiltonian have a small commutator (see Appendix).
+This can occur if the terms in the Hamiltonian have a small commutator (see \cref{app:clr}).

 The decomposition based on Lieb-Robinson bounds looks very similar to higher order Lie-Trotter-Suzuki formulas.
 The difference is in the fact that the overlap is chosen to be larger and larger (though very slowly) as the simulated spacetime volume increases.
 If we want an algorithm that does not use any ancilla qubits, similar to algorithms based on Lie-Trotter-Suzuki formulas, then we can simulate the small blocks from Lieb-Robinson bounds by high order Suzuki formulas~\cite{Suzuki1991,BAC+07} where the accuracy dependence is polynomial (power-law) of arbitrarily small exponent $a >0$.
-This combination results in an algorithm of total gate complexity $O(Tn(Tn/\epsilon)^a)$, similar to what is claimed to be achievable in Ref.~\cite[Sec.~4.3]{JordanLeePreskill2014}.
+This combination results in an algorithm of total gate complexity $e^{\calO(1/a)}\cdot \calO(Tn(Tn/\epsilon)^a)$, similar to what is claimed to be achievable in Ref.~\cite[Sec.~4.3]{JordanLeePreskill2014}.
+However, a poly-logarithmic dependence on the factor $Tn/\epsilon$ is not possible in this approach by any choice of $a$ due to the exponential prefactor.

+Application to fermions, which represent common physical particles such as electrons, is straightforward but worth mentioning.
+While we have previously focused on Hamiltonians that act on qubits, we now consider Hamiltonians on $n$ sites that are occupied by fermions, and describe their well-known reduction to qubit Hamiltonians.
+Each term in a fermion Hamiltonian is a product of some number of fermion operators $c_{j}$ and their Hermitian conjugates, indexed by the site $j\in\{0,1,\cdots,n-1\}$, e.g. $c_{0}c^\dagger_{1}$.
+These fermion operators are defined by the anti-commutation relations

+Since Hamiltonian terms always have fermion parity even (this is a basic assumption on any physical Hamiltonian), Lieb-Robinson bounds hold without any change.
+It is often convenient to additionally represent fermion operators by (real) Majorana fermion operators $\gamma_{j}$ where $j\in\{0,1,\cdots 2n-1\}$, defined by the linear relations